hackclub/hackclub/workshops/full-stack_todo_app/README.md

 ![Output with input](https://cloud-792qf1oid.vercel.app/0input.js.png)

-Looks good, doesn't it! 😂
+Looks good, doesn't it!

 ![Database](https://cloud-792qf1oid.vercel.app/1input_to_database.png)

-The data you add through `input`, after clicking the button, will be appended to Firebase in real-time.
+The data you added through the `input` will be appended to our Firebase Database!

 ### Creating Todo List